Research Lab for the Study of the Consequences of Trauma Exposure

 Current Graduate Students in the CTE Lab

-Caitlin Pinciotti: I am a first year student in Dr. Orcutt’s lab.
+Caitlin Pinciotti: I am a third year student in Dr. Orcutt’s lab.
 I am from Cleveland, Ohio, and received my B.S. in Psychology from Xavier University and my M.A. in Clinical Psychology from Cleveland State University.
-Most recently, I worked at the Margaret Blenkner Research Institute in Cleveland, Ohio, and worked, among other things, on a study looking at veterans with coexisting PTSD and dementia.
-My research interests broadly include sexual assault and PTSD and I have recently studied the psychological impact of formal self-defense training on female survivors of sexual assault.
+My research interests involve PTSD and sexual victimization, specifically factors that influence or impede post-assault healing.
+I've conducted research thus far examining such factors as social support, disclosure experiences, and self-defense training, as well as underlying mechanisms of victim blame in sexual assault cases (e.g., defensive attribution).
 In my free time, I enjoy traveling, playing softball, and cheering on my Cleveland sports teams.

 CTE Lab in Action